Pet Owners

 Ferguson Veterinary Clinic, Bankhead Park, Glenrothes, Fife, KY7 6GH

-For those arriving by car, ample parking is available at the Ferguson Veterinary clinic, including multiple EV charging points.
+For those arriving by car, ample parking is available at the Ferguson Veterinary clinic.
+In addition, there is a fast EV charging point for client use.

-Once you have arrived, head into our spacious reception area to check-in.
-If you need assistance with your pet just let our reception team know, and we will be happy to help.
+On arrival, if you require assistance with your pet, let our reception team know and we will be happy to help.

-The waiting area is partitioned to provide separate areas for cats and dogs.
-If for behavioural reasons it is better for your pet to wait privately, just let our team know.
-You could wait outside if preferred, and a member of the team will come to collect you when your appointment is called.
-Alternatively, we may be able to provide a room to wait in, dependent on availability.
+The waiting area is divided into separate areas for cats and dogs.
+If you feel it would be less stressful for your pet to wait privately then please explain this to the reception staff when you check in.
+You are welcome to wait outside or in your car and we will come to inform you when your appointment is called.
+Alternatively, dependent on availability, we may be able to provide a quiet room for you and your pet to wait.

 Your appointment

-Your pet’s examination may involve watching them walk and trot to help determine the affected limb.
-Some patients may not exhibit lameness on the day of examination so it can help to have a library of videos on a phone or tablet to show our vets what has been happening at home.
+Your pet will then undergo a detailed examination which may include watching them walk and trot in our carpark to assess their movement and gait.
+This will to help determine lameness/stiffness and which limb(s) are affected.
+Some patients may not exhibit lameness on the day of examination so it can be helpful to bring videos on a phone or tablet to show your clinician at the time of your consultation.

 Admission

-Your pet will likely then be admitted for sedation to allow further detailed examination to take place.
-Our team will also obtain further imaging and any additional procedures such as joint fluid sampling.
-In some instances, a general anaesthetic may be required for these additional diagnostic procedures.
+Your pet will likely be admitted to allow further detailed examination to take place, often under sedation.
+Our team will also undertake further investigations such as obtaining CT scans and/or X-rays.
+Additional procedures such as joint fluid sampling may also be performed sometimes under general anaesthesia.
 Your vet will discuss everything fully with you first before proceeding.

 Discussion